maulikmap/pandas_datascience/README.md

 # pandas_datascience
 Python Data Handling using Pandas.

-This repository includes various concepts of pandas library of python along with practicals.
-At the end, You can have challanges with solutions.
+This repository includes various concepts of the pandas library of Python along with practicals.
+In the end, You can have challenges with solutions.

 **What is Pandas?**